 How long have you been with Guild?

-I am a Graduate/Junior Application Developer and I have been at Guild for nearly 2 years now.
+I am a Graduate/Junior Application Developer and I have been at Guild since 2019.

 What was the moment you knew you’d made the right decision to work at Guild?